Kequc/kequtwitch/readme.md

 })();
 ```

-Then you can watch the chat activity in your console.
+Chat activity will appear in your console.